 How to Apply for the Service and Action House

 To access the applications for the Service and Action House, please log in to MYLMU.
-Select "system logins" from the top right to access "student housing online services" option from the drop down menu.
-Select the "my housing" tab and the link titled "forms."
+Select "Campus Life" from the top right to access "Student Housing Portal" option from the drop down menu.
+Select On-Campus Housing application and apply through the 2022-2023 housing application.

 "Living in the house has helped me see that the intersections of community, simple living, social justice, and spirituality take on a different meaning and role for every individual." - Emily Simso